dominik-juze-haus/Project-Lada/README.md

 - camera feed is displayed on a separate infotainment (instructed via UART)

 Subystem turns off when
-- speed exceedes 15 km/h not in reverse
+- speed exceedes 15 km/h, or gear is not in reverse
 - parking system button is pressed again

 When subsystem turns off